BingzhangChen/IBM/README.md

 [bingzhang.chen\@strath.ac.uk](mailto:bingzhang.chen@strath.ac.uk){.email}

 ## Brief summary of the study
-The 1D-Hybrid Lagrangian-Eulerian NPZD model was developed to analyse the effects of phytoplankton acclimation and diversity on primary production.
+The 1D PIBM was developed to analyse the effects of phytoplankton acclimation and diversity on primary production.
 The Eulerian module computes nutrient, zooplankton and detritus with nitrogen as mass unit.
 Meanwhile, the Lagrangian module computes the carbon, nitrogen and chlorophyll content of each phytoplankton cell.

 The Lagrangian module considers a fixed number of phytoplankton super-individuals, each one associated with a variable number of phytoplankton cells that share identical cell properties (cellular carbon, nitrogen, chlorophyll, etc.).
 The number of phytoplankton cells per super-individual depends on the associated initial cell size, randomly assigned following a log-uniform distribution between 0.8 and 60 $\mu m$ equivalent spherical diameter (ESD).
 Then, the number of phytoplankton cells per super-individual varies with time depending on growth and mortality.